AUDIOLAB 6000N Review: Stream Machine

-Audiolab’s 6000N budget streamer makes discs obsolete says Jason Kennedy.
+Audiolab 6000N budget streamer makes discs obsolete says Jason Kennedy.
 Ouch!
-Read our AUDIOLAB 6000N Review.

 The main barrier to uptake of streaming is complexity – and that you have to rip your CD collection to a hard drive if you want to stream it.
 So many are cutting out the ownership element altogether: with lossless streaming services such as Qobuz and Tidal available – at a price – you don’t need to buy and store discs anymore, CDs or LPs.

-Play-Fi provides access to internet radio, Qobuz, Tidal, Amazon Music (plus several US specific services) – and the free version of Spotify as well as Premium, a unique feature in the streaming world at this point.
-It allows numerous devices to be controlled in a multi-room situation, limitations being a maximum 24/192 bit/sample rate and no support for DSD.
+Play-Fi provides access to internet radio, Qobuz, Tidal, and Amazon Music (plus several US-specific services) – and the free version of Spotify and Premium, a unique feature in the streaming world.
+It allows numerous devices to be controlled in a multi-room situation, with limitations being a maximum 24/192 bit/sample rate and no support for DSD.

 AUDIOLAB 6000N Review